mkaapu/vm-utility/multipass/README.md

 Or you can just clone the project and add the multipass directory to your PATH.

 ## mp-ssh
-Enables SSH connection to a Multipass instance from host machine.
+Enables SSH connection to a Multipass instance from the host machine.
-It can be used to set a static IP address to multipass instance.
+It can be used to set a static IP address to a multipass instance.

 ### Full usage and options:
 ```